 Special Education Programs are available.
 If you suspect that your child may have a physical, cognitive, or emotional disability, you have the right to refer your child to the district’s Committee on Special Education for an evaluation, and a determination as to whether your child is eligible to receive special education services and programs.
 More information regarding your rights is outlined in the New York State Education Department’s Parent’s Guide to Special Education in New York State for Children Ages 3-21.
 Click here to download the entire Parent’s Guide.

-To refer your child to the Committee on Special Education, or to obtain more information regarding the district’s special education services and programs, please contact Kathleen Bressler, Director of Student Services, (845) 292-5400 ext.
+To refer your child to the Committee on Special Education, or to obtain more information regarding the district’s special education services and programs, please contact Ms. Eileen Conway-Whitaker, Interim Director of Student Services, (845) 292-5400 ext.
 5113.

 Students in Temporary Housing